 Thankfully, recent decriminalization of psilocybin in some parts of the United States has helped to re-ignite research towards further understanding in this realm.
 Hopefully, in time, psilocybin and other psychoactive substances will become more and more accepted as excellent tools for human understanding and development.

-At Clear Sky Recovery, our innovative ibogaine detox treatment is effective in helping users get to the root of their addictions and to help them move forward in a healthy way from there.
+At Clear Sky Recovery, our innovative ibogaine therapy is effective in helping users get to the root of their addictions and to help them move forward in a healthy way from there.
 This psychoactive substance has been helping the people of central Africa get to the root of problems through religious experiences of self-discovery.
 Ibogaine has shown effective in treating a variety of issues including drug and alcohol addiction, and a medically supervised experience at our facility can help you break free of your addiction and help you to get to the root of what led you down that road in the first place.

 Our facility in Cancun, Mexico is staffed with experienced medical and therapeutic staff that can help you to make a smooth transition into a new clean and sober lifestyle.
 Please give us a call today to find out of ibogaine is right for you!